 - Adult leaders are required to submit a report and evaluation upon completion of the program.

-- Participation at scheduled teleconference or in-person orientations is mandatory.
+- Participation at scheduled Zoom or in-person orientations is mandatory.

 How much time does it require?